 When deciding whether or not a degree in construction is right for you, ask yourself the following questions:

 In the world of construction plans can often change due to weather, scheduling, and availability of resources.
 In order to be successful in a construction trade, you must be flexible.
 This means that you must be able to change locations, hours of work in a day, and jobs when asked.

 2. Do you enjoy variety in your day?

 Professionals that work in construction trades need to enjoy variety.
 In construction, your day to day routine will vary frequently.
 You will run into many different problems and challenges, each of which will require creative thinking in order to solve.

 3. Where can you pursue a career in construction trade?

 Careers in construction can be found throughout the United States, as well as the world in general.
-Some jobs might require workers to more around, while others have a permanent location.
-The housing market and road construction orientated jobs will require workers to travel around a state or country.
+Some jobs might require workers to travel, while others have a permanent location.
+Residential construction or road construction jobs will require workers to travel around a state or country.
 The availability of these jobs depends heavily on the public demand.
 High public demand in an area will mean more jobs for construction trade.